syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

 ## MaskPlaceholder

-The [DatePickerMaskPlaceholder]() class in the Syncfusion Blazor Datepicker component is used to customize the maskplaceholders displayed in the input field when the masking functionality is enabled.

-By default, the "DatePickerMaskPlaceholder" class uses the values of the `Day`, `Month`, and `Year` properties from the current culture based resources file as the maskplaceholder characters in the input field when the "DatePickerMaskPlaceholder" class is not explicitly defined.

-To use the "DatePickerMaskPlaceholder" class, you can define an instance of the class and set its properties, and then pass it to the DatePickerMaskPlaceholder property of the SfDatePicker component as shown in the following example:
+The [DatePickerMaskPlaceholder]() directive sets the placeholder text for each segment of the date format in a `DatePicker` component.
+It can be used to provide additional context or instructions to the user about the format that is expected for the input.
+To use the directive, include it in the component's configuration along with the [EnableMask]() property.

+The `DatePickerMaskPlaceholder` tag directive has the following properties:

+* [Day]() : Specifies the placeholder text for the day (`dd`) segment of the date value.

+* [Month]() : Specifies the placeholder text for the month (`MM`) segment of the date value.

+* [Year]() : Specifies the placeholder text for the year (`yy`) segment of the date value.

+By default, the format placeholder text for each segment of the date format in the `DatePicker` component is taken from the current culture based resources file.
+This means that if you do not specify your own custom placeholder text using the `DatePickerMaskPlaceholder` directive and its properties, the component will use the default placeholder text from the resources file.

 {% highlight Razor %}